hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/REST APIs/README.md

 ## Schema

-* All API access is over HTTPS, and accessed from the https://portal.gamesparks.net for game management and https://apiKey.{stage}.gamesparks.net for service server.
+* All API access is over HTTPS.
 * All data is sent and received as JSON.
 * All dates and timestamps are returned in ISO 8601 format: